najnesnaj/pinetime-zephyr/manual/_build/markdown/lvgl.md

 ## Simulation

 In order to avoid uploading to check what the display looks like, there is a simple way to simulate this.
-I've tested this on Ubuntu 18.04 64bit.
-You'll need the SDL2 library.
+I’ve tested this on Ubuntu 18.04 64bit.
+You’ll need the SDL2 library.

 ```
 west build -p -b native_posix_64 samples/display/lvgl -DCONF=board/native-posix_64